andrewacashner/hearingfaithms/chapters/chapter-3.md

 continentur, humili ac fideli animo credant, & adorent: nec curiosè & quod sine periculo vix vnquam fieri potest, illa inuestigare, ac perscrutari velint."]

-This frequently quoted passage summarizes the basic theology of exchange between God and Man by means of Christ's Incarnation.
-Padilla's villancico text puts this in musical terms, speaking of Christ as "forming the consonances of Man and God" and concluding that "Everything in God is to descend, and everything in Man is to ascend."
-The musical setting even performs the concept through literal voice exchanges between the ascending and descending motives.
+The exegete Cornelius à Lapide attributes a similar formulation to Anselm, writing that Christ "lowered himself to the earth and flesh, in order to lift us up to heaven.
+'Therefore,' says St. Anselm, 'God was made man, in order that man might be made God.'"
+[@Lapide:Gospels19C, 670, on Lk.
+2:7:
+"Depressit se in terram et carnem, ut nos eveheret in cœlum. *Ideo*, ait S.
+Anselm, *Deus factus est homo, ut homo fieret Deus*.]

-The exegete Cornelius à Lapide summarizes the same concept, drawing on Biblical and patristic sources, to show that Christ's birth is integral to the Christian gospel of salvation through Christ's sacrifical death and resurrection In the birth of Christ, he writes "the Word was made flesh, God was made man, the Son of God was made the son of a Virgin":
+Lapide draws on Biblical and patristic sources to show that Christ's birth is integral to the Christian gospel of salvation through Christ's sacrifical death and resurrection.
+In the birth of Christ, he writes "the Word was made flesh, God was made man, the Son of God was made the son of a Virgin":